JakubTabor/Unsupervised_Learning/README.md

 # First i start from data exploration
 * To do this i create function with plt module
 * And to check data properties i use prints of por example: number of target and image size

+# Theni come to the part of data preparation